-The NWT has 3 qualifying tournaments (counting all three) to be structured in the following ways:
+The NWT has 4 qualifying tournaments to be structured in the following ways:

 - TEAMS: are made up of 2 person teams who will be fishing the majority of the NWT tournaments together.
 These two will be considered the Primary Team.

 - SUBSTITUTIONS in Qualifying Tournaments: Teams fishing for season points will be allowed ONLY 1 (ONE) Substitution.
 One-person per team per season in qualifying tournaments.
 (Substitutions are allowed in the state championship with board approval.)

 - FORMAT: there will be 4 NWT qualifying tournaments.
 A team must fish in at least 3 qualifying tournaments to qualify for the State Championship and to be eligible for the series Team of the Year Award *.
 Each primary team’s best 3 out of 4 finishes in the qualifying tournaments will be used in calculating season point total .

 - POINTS: are accumulated at each qualifying tournament with:

 - 195 points for 2nd

 - 184 points for 7th

 - 178 points for 10th

 - 176 points for 11th